jpedro/jpedro.github.io/.posts/of-mice-and-bulls.md

 Which begs the question: are figures in the political parties and investors behind boards the bull figures?
 Some Éminence grise inside them the real bulls?
-This would be an intesting conundrum.
+This would be an intesting oxymoron.
 Or are we as a society generally trending towards a mice-majority personality?
 I argue both types are needed.

 I have no firm opinion but still an interesting dynamic.